CodeAPretzel/FBLA-2025-Coding-and-Programming/README.md

 <br>

-Below are environment variables used in the application and their specific use case:
+Below are example environment variables used in the application and their specific use case:

 ```ts
 #NEXT